The book is an insightful journey into the contemporary understanding of the human brain and how scientists are trying

 - Charles Lyell was the first person to propose that steady movement of water carves out gorges and canyons.

 - This became the inspiration for Charles Darwin‘s theory of evolution.

 - Both of them engaged in thought experiments looking for how things around them attained their states and discovered underlying phenomena.

-- Similarly, Einstein, after reading about the experiments which concluded that relative speed of light is always constant, engaged in thought experiments which eventually lead to “Theory of relativity”.
+- Similarly, Einstein, after reading about the experiments which concluded that the relative speed of light is always constant, engaged in thought experiments that eventually lead to the “Theory of relativity”.

 - The human brain is remarkably amazing in its ability to identify such patterns and discover underlying phenomena just by thinking.

 Thought experiments on thinking